 If you’ve had your pet dog from a puppy, it’s likely that you will have made adjustments to your home over the years to keep them safe.
 As senior dogs enter their later years, there are small but subtle changes that you can make to your property to make your pooch’s life easier.
 Perhaps you’ve installed a special ramp or stairs so they don’t have difficulty roaming around or keeping their food and water in an area that they can easily access.
 There are lots of changes that you can make for the better.

 While taking care of an older dog may require a little more work than you’re used to, caring for your life companion is deeply rewarding.
+And caring for them at home with a live in dog sitter while you are away is one way to keep ongoing care and routines consistent.
 No matter what you take on board, as long as your dog is happy and healthy, that’s all that matters.

 More useful blog links about dogsitting with Housesitmatch